 89. What are the side effects of Xolair?

-Anaphylaxis, viral infection, URTI and pharyngitis.
+Anaphylaxis, viral infections, upper respiratory tract infections (URTI), and pharyngitis.

-90. What are examples of Antihistamines?
+90. What are examples of antihistamines?

-91. What is the Mode of action for antihistamines?
+91. What is the mode of action for antihistamines?

 92. What are the side effects of antihistamines?